 Apart from the sleek design, it provides easy access to manual programming from the screen.
 And, needless to say, from your smartphone as well.
-It is a touchscreen panel with fairly bright backlight.
-The built-in energy saving function can save you dimes expectedly.
+It is a touchscreen panel with a fairly bright backlight.
+The built-in energy-saving function can save you dimes expectedly.

 The best thing about this unit is, you get push notifications if something unusual happens.
 Like; a fall or rise in the temperature that is abnormal.
-Although, you will have to connect it with a Z-wave hub.
+Although, you will have to connect it with a hub/controller.
 But again.
 You will eyeball on accidental leakage and burst out pipes.

 - Cheap and Affordably Priced.

 All in all, you can have it for a two-wire home.
 It has some decent features and works so far, so good.
 The price you pay, it brings a lot more in return.